Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: How common are sign flips?

 \end{definition}

-The following alternative characterization for sign flips of the unexplained component is analogous to \cref{rmk:explained_ordering_sensitivity}. \begin{restatable}[OBD unexplained sign flips]{proposition}{OBSignFlips} The OBD sign flips the unexplained component if and only if the following two conditions hold:
+The following alternative characterization for sign flips of the unexplained component is analogous to \cref{rmk:explained_ordering_sensitivity}. \begin{restatable}[OBD unexplained sign flips]{proposition}{OBSignFlips} The OBD unexplained component flips signs if and only if the following two conditions hold:

 \end{restatable} See \cref{sec:sign_flip_proof} for the proof.
 From \cref{thm:unexplained_ordering_sensitivity}, we see that group-specific slopes serve a different role in sign flips in the unexplained case relative to the explained case.
 Suppose we hold fixed the covariate means $\mu_H$ and $\mu_K$.
 Then scaling up the magnitude of the vector change-in-slopes ($\Delta \beta$) induces sign flips for a greater range of values of the scalar change-in-intercepts ($\Delta \alpha$).
 That is, larger magnitudes of \( \Delta \beta \) create ``more room'' for sign flips in the unexplained component.